A77 Average Speed Camera

 However if you would like to request copies of the photographic evidence please contact the issuing office, details of which are on the front page of the NIP.
 This will not delay the legal process, you are still legally required to complete and return the NIP within 28 days.

-Requests can also be made via this website on the Contact Us page.
+Requests can also be made via this website on the Image Request page.

 Any requests for additional information can be made via this website on the Contact Us page but again will not delay the legal process.